-Building a business case to break down the communications silos within a business does not only require a clear understanding of the business benefits that will be achieved but a considerable amount of internal alignment of different functions.
+Building a business case to break down the communications silos requires a clear understanding of the business benefits and a considerable amount of internal alignment of different functions.
 While both are obvious points, they also pose significant challenges.
-To a degree, it is the challenging nature of building the business case and attempting to align differing functions that explains why these internal communications silos exist in the first place.
+To a degree, it is the challenging nature of building the business case and attempting to align differing functions that explains why these internal communications silos exist.

-Regardless of the nature of the organisation, the principal communications silos that need to be addressed are whichever functions have responsibility for marketing to customers, sales, and ongoing customer engagement.
-In many organisations, this will involve multiple departments – for example, many companies treat the digital channel as being separate from marketing.
+The principal communications silos that need to be addressed are whichever functions have responsibility for communicating with customers.
+In many organisations, this will involve multiple departments and even sub-functions within departments.

-All of these departments are undertaking customer communications as an intrinsic part of their function and, therefore, in order to meet their departmental objectives and KPIs.
-As stated in other articles on this subject, little thought is given to the impact on the customer of this dysfunctional and uncoordinated approach to communicating with the customer.
+These departments are undertaking customer communications as an intrinsic part of their function and to meet their departmental objectives and KPIs.
+As stated in other articles on this subject, companies give little thought to the impact on the customer of this dysfunctional and uncoordinated approach to communicating with the customer.

 1. Sentiment – what is the contribution to negative brand sentiment (e.g. NPS) from poorly targeted and irrelevant communications that are commonly caused by communications silos?